-There are two kinds of insect repellents: man-made chemicals and plant-based essential oils.
+There are 2 kinds of insect repellents: man-made chemicals and plant-based essential oils.

 The best-known chemical repellent is DEET—the common name for N,N-diethyl-m-toluamide.
 DEET is the main ingredient in many insect repellents.
 Repellents with DEET have been shown to be more effective than other products in preventing mosquito bites in particular.
 Repellents with DEET are available as sprays and lotions.
 Check the product label for information about how much DEET the repellent contains.
 The more DEET a repellent contains, the longer it can protect you from insect bites.

 Another man-made product is picaridin.
 Picaridin is shown to be as effective as DEET in repelling several types of mosquitoes, but does not last as long.
 The effects wear off after about 1.5 hours.

 Plant-based essential oils include citronella, cedar, eucalyptus, and soybean.
 These repellents work as well as those containing picaridin and last the same amount of time.

 DEET is safe when used according to directions.
 DEET should not be used on children younger than 2 months of age.
 If you have a young child, apply the repellent to your hands first, then apply it to your child's skin.
 If your child is under 2 months old, protect them with mosquito netting.

 The Environmental Protection Agency (EPA) does not suggest using any special precautions for using registered repellants on pregnant women, or on women who are breastfeeding.
 Contact your doctor if you have any concerns about using products that contain DEET.
 See this website from the Centers for Disease Control and Prevention (CDC) for more information about the safety of insect repellents: